Mos6502DIP/Cobra/README.md

 # Cobra
-The goal of this project is to make a language that can be used by any one.
+The goal of this project is to make a language that is 'useable'.